 Ford Transit + Ram Promaster

-The next tier down are the Ford Transit and Dodge Ram Promaster.
-These American vans were designed to compete with the Mercedes Sprinter by offering a “Euro-style” van with a big boxy interior.
+The next tier down are the Ford Transit and RAM Promaster.
+These American vans are designed to compete with the Mercedes Sprinter by offering a “Euro-style” van with a big boxy interior.

 One really notable difference is that the Promaster is FWD, but the Ford Transit is RWD or AWD.
 They are cheaper to buy and maintain than a Mercedes Sprinter.